XeoGillis/WeatherApp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project is an opensource weather app, developed by Xeo Gillis and Jonas Bostoen.
-The goal of this project was to create a simple react app using a third party api and prepare ourselves better for upcoming heatwaves and other extreme weather.
+The goal of this project was to create a simple react app using a third party api aswell as having our own weather app that can be access on any browser.

 ## Built With

-This project is 100% open source, but we are not responsible for any illegal usage of this software or failures and bugs this software may cause.

 [![React][React.js]][React-url]